 - Ensure you know how to manage (and remove) participants.

 A disembodied voice is not half as engaging as seeing you in action.
 So turn on your camera and engage directly with your audience.
 To maintain their attention, you should ensure you are talking directly into your camera.
 This will help you to stimulate a more personal connection with your students.

 But the considerations don’t stop there.
 Don’t sit too close to the camera.
 Don’t sit too far away.
+Find the comfort zone and stick in it.
 Check the lighting in your room.
 Ensure the acoustics are good.
 It shouldn’t look like you’re broadcasting from a dingy basement or a messy room.
 If you can remove distractions like these, you’ll help your students to apply their focus in the right way.

 Tip 5: Set Ground Rules

-Successful online classrooms require a clear structure and structure requires rules.
+Successful online classrooms require a teaching strategy.
+This means you need a clear structure and structure requires rules.
 Having clear ground rules sets expectations for your students and encourages them to take your classroom event seriously.

 These rules should help to limit unnecessary interruptions and distractions, ensure a safe learning environment and provide equal opportunities for all to participate.

 You should discuss online etiquette with your students and make your expectations clear.
 How should they ask questions?
 Should they be on ‘mute’ whilst they are listening?
 Are they allowed to use the ‘Chat’ functionality?
 If so, what limitations will you place upon it?

 We recommend writing up a list of ground rules and running through them at the start of every classroom session.

 Tip 6: Follow Microlearning Principles